-Every 2-4 week should be held a cadence basedpatice continuous improvement session for Architects.
+There should be a continuous improvement session for architects every 2-4 weeks.
 The meeting should take anywhere between 1.5 h to 2h.
 The retrospection session is well known in Agile Ways Of Working and already very well described in publicly available materials and that is why a particular technique should be adopted form that world and it will not be covered in this material.
 If an organization already uses an agile approach within an organization, we highly recommend to reach and adapt the techniques which are well known in the organization.
 The important thing is to notice that architects take part in SDLC retrospections independently from Architects continuous improvement sessions and bring any global discoveries into this meeting.
 An example session result may be: a change in the component evaluation model, a change in the SV template.